aaronseq12/BPpredictiontool/README.md

-# Predicting Blood Pressure From PPG and ECG
+# Blood Pressure Prediction Tool From PPG and ECG

 ## Files Included: